EvanHuang7/ai-tools/README.md

 - Go to `http://localhost:8080/` kluctl web ui page and log in with `admin` username and the random password we just copied to view deployment status.

   - ⚠️ Error/Warning: You are very likely seeing this `no matches for kind "IngressRoute" in version "traefik.containo.us/v1alpha1"` error.
+Our app is actully running correctly now because our `IngressRoute` were all created.
+You can check all created `IngressRoute` by running:

+    ```
+    kubectl get ingressroutes -A
+    ```

   - 🤔 Reason: If `kluctl deploy` applies the **Traefik CRDs** and **app resources** (like `IngressRoute`) in the **same deploy run**, and the **CRDs take a few seconds to become available/registered in the API server**, then any resources that use those CRDs (like `IngressRoute`) might fail with this error